xima-media/xima-deployer-tools/README.md

 | `DEPLOYER_CONFIG_FEATURE_PATH`  | will be dynamically generated                                                        |

 You can extend these list be providing more environment variables starting with `DEPLOYER_CONFIG_*`.

+> Hint: If you're using other deployer commands within the feature branch deployment context, you should use the `feature:init` task to extend the host definition with the necessary feature instance configuration:
+>
+> ```php
+> before('deploy:rollback', 'feature:init');
+> ```

 ### Deletion